is-a-dev/docs/src/guides/zoho-mail.md

    ![](../media/zohomail/step_5.png)

    You need to copy the **TXT value / content** and create a new file or update an existing file, for example `your-domain.json`.
-After that, please open a pull request in the [is-a-dev/register](https://github.com/is-a-dev/register) repository and **wait for the merge**.
+After that, please open a pull request in [our repository](https://github.com/is-a-dev/register) and **wait for the pull request to be merged**.

    ```json
    {